bihor/fp_masterquiz/Documentation/User/Index.rst

   - The AJAX-call calls an normal action and not an eID-script.
 The cHash-check must be disabled (this is set by default) if you use AJAX.

+  - The AJAX-solution is currently not working then using the action "show by tag".

 .. tip::

    If you have a quiz with more than 10 questions, the backend will be very slow.
 To avoid this, create a quiz with nearly empty questions.